More shin splints:

 - Stretching exercises for shin splints

-Shin splints treatment includes initial first aid during the acute painful stage as well as longer term shin splints rehabilitation.
-Below we outline how to treat shin splints with cold therapy, taping, stretching and strengthening exercise.
+Shin splints treatment and rehabilitation includes initial first aid during the acute painful stage as well as longer term exercises and stretching that will help prevent shins splints recurring.

 The time scales needed for each stage will vary considerably depending on the severity of each individual case and also the commitment to treatment advice.
 The full rehabilitation process may take anywhere from 3 weeks to 12 weeks.
 Only move from one stage to the next when you can achieve all exercises and tasks free from pain.